-You will apply using an online application form (Coming Soon).
+You will apply using the online application form 2021 California National Board-Certified Teacher Incentive Award Application for current National Board-Certified Teachers.
 Then your district will verify that you have worked in a high-priority school for that school year.

 Am I eligible for the California incentive award if I received National Board Certification while teaching in another state?

 National Board-Certified Teachers who move to California and agree to teach in a high-priority California public school for five consecutive years may apply for the $25,000 incentive award.

 If I choose to withdraw from the assessment process, what do I need to do?